Bubbles on Bottles

-- Students observe that change in temperature of the air in a bubble will change the volume of the bubble
+- Students will observe that change in air temperature will change the volume of the bubble.

-- Students will be able to describe the relationship between the change in a unit of air's temperature to its volume
+- Students will be able to describe the relationship between air temperature and volume.

-1. File a clear plastic shoebox with 3”-5” of ice water for each group of two to four students (have hot water on standby to fill a shoebox container in the same way for each group).
+1. Fill a clear plastic shoebox with 3 to 5” of ice water for each group of two to four students.
+(Have hot water on standby to fill another shoebox for each group).

 2. Add approximately 1/4” of diluted dishwashing soap to a small container for each group.

-3. Demonstrate dipping the narrow open end of the bottle (mouth) into the soap container to form a film over it, then have students practice this.
-If the film pops, simply ask students to repeat the procedure.
+3. Demonstrate dipping the narrow, open end of the bottle (mouth) into the soap container to form a film over it.
+Then have students practice this.
+If the film pops, have students try again.

-4. Next place the bottom of the bottle into the cold water.
-Have students record what happens.
+4. Instruct students to place the bottom of the bottle into the cold water and observe what happens.

-6. Have students experiment and record what happens when the bottom of a bottle with soap film over its mouth is placed in the hot water.
+6. Have students place the bottom of a bottle with soap film over its mouth in the hot water and observe what happens.